athul-jestin/HASH/README.md

 # HASH
-A Cloud based video streaming Service
+A cloud-based medical video assistant with an AI chatbot.